AdaCore/learn/intro_to_ada.rst

 Strongly typed language
 =======================

-Ada is a seriously typed language.
+Ada is a strongly typed language.
 It is interestingly modern in that
 aspect: Strong static typing is going through a popularity rise, due to multiple factors: Popularity of statically typed functional programming, a big push from the academic community in the typing domain, many practical languages with strong type systems emerging, etc.

-.. gusthoff: "seriously typed"?
-Seriously?! ;-)

-However, due to the requirements it arised from, and the philosophy that we stated above, Ada was kind of a hipster language, in that it was strongly typed before it was cool.

-.. gusthoff: I thought we've agreed that Ada is uncool! ;-) Now seriously, I'd rather remove the whole paragraph above, since it is out of scope for an "intro to Ada."

 What is a type?
 ---------------